shanielh/EggCup/README.md

     // will us DB again
     $cachedclass->getSomeDataFromDB( 1, 2 );

+## Testing

+To run tests, you'll need redis server up (@ 127.0.0.1, default port), and apc enabled (set configuration option apc.enable_cli = 1).

+Then go to the console and run :

+		cd src\Tests
+		php Index.php

+If any test fail, Please submit issue.

 ## Known Issues

 The only 'external' caching server supported is Redis.
+Also, because the caching tags is set in the code, Configurating cache options by file is planned.

 Please add issue if you found any.